tony-yang/baremetal-init/server-installation/ubuntu-server-16-04-LTS.md

 ath10k_pci ... direct firmware load failed with error 2
 ```

 Identify the firmware that failed.
 If it is not critical, reboot.
-This happened with some newer wifi-network pci device.
+This happened with some newer wifi-network pci devices.
 Otherwise, disable that pci device if this problem is intermittent.

 ## System Configuration